 Amyotrophic Lateral Sclerosis (ALS), or Lou Gehrig’s Disease, is a devastating neurologic disorder that causes loss of voluntary motor function.
 The Emory ALS Center is committed to providing exceptional multidisciplinary clinical care for patients with ALS and is on the forefront of research to develop new and innovative treatments for this disease.
 The generous donation from the Roswell Mardi Gras Ball helped provide the Emory ALS clinic with staffing and resources to ensure comprehensive and compassionate care for patients with ALS.
 We are so thankful.

 Christina Fournier, MD - Co-Director of the Emory ALS Center

 We will gladly accept your application to be considered as a beneficiary for one of our upcoming events.
 Prior to completing the application, please make sure you meet the following basic criteria for consideration:

-• Organization must have adequate staff/volunteers committed to our event from contract signing through check distribution.
-As part of the agreement, you must have a representative present on behalf of your organization, able to make decisions, at each monthly committee meeting.
+- Organization must have adequate staff/volunteers committed to our event from contract signing through check distribution.
+As part of the agreement, you must have at least one representative present on behalf of your organization, able to make decisions, at each monthly committee meeting.